 Doll representing an Apache Man

-Cloth body, buckskin, glass trade beads, yarn, paint and nylons
+Cotton cloth, blue denim, buckskin, glass trade beads, yarn, ribbon, thread and felt

 Hood Museum of Art, Dartmouth: The Wellington Indian Doll Collection Gift of Barbara Wellington Wells

-Place Made: San Carlos Apache Indian Reservation, United States, North America
+Place Made: San Carlos Apache Indian Reservation, Bylas, United States, North America

 Recreational Artifacts: Toy, Doll